pharo-iot/PharoThings/README.md

 ```
 ![](doc/images/RaspBoardInspector.png)

+As you can see the board inspector provides scheme of pins similar to Raspberry Pi docs.
+But here it is a live tool which represents current pins state (only configured pins are shown).
+@TODO

+By default you will not see real pin values because pins should be configured for this.

+it shows no values because only configured pins are able to do something.
 Evaluation pane in the bottom provides bindings to gpio pins which you can script by doIt/printIt expressions.

 Currently only model B is implemented (with revision 1 and 2).
 But this code will not break on other boards.
 In that case pins will point to wrong phisical pins of your board.
 But tool will show working UI.
 And you will be able to control board by low level library (like WiringPi) using remote playground: